acss-io/atomizer/docs/content.md

 ### Dynamic class names

-Atomizer will only find class names that are statically written.
+Atomizer will only find statically written class names.
 Statically defined class names are easily parseable and do not require run-time execution or compilation to be parsed.
 In other words, avoid creating your Atomizer class names dynamically as they will not be parsed.

-In the example below, the strings `C(#ff0000)` and `C(#00FF00)` are dynamically created based on run time logic, therefore Atomizer is not able to find the classes.
+In the example below, the strings `C(#ff0000)` and `C(#00FF00)` are dynamically created based on run time logic; Atomizer will not find the classes.

 {% raw %}
 ```jsx